neil-vqa/minikan/README.md

 # minikan

 A minimal Kanban-like task manager as a Chrome extension.
-Download: https://chrome.google.com/webstore/detail/minikan/dphkgaloabgpiaobcjhilcldiikljenb
+Download here: https://chrome.google.com/webstore/detail/minikan/dphkgaloabgpiaobcjhilcldiikljenb

-### Tip: For a better directory structure, please clone the "organize" branch.
+### Tip: For a better directory structure when building your own implementation, please clone the "organize" branch.

 ## Screenshots